This post may contain affiliate links and I will be compensated if you make a purchase after clicking through my links See Full Disclosure Here

 - 1 1/4 cup rice krispy cereal

-- when sheet is full place in the freezer for 15 minutes or until firm
+- When the sheet pan is full, place it in the freezer for 15 minutes or until firm

 Store in a cool area or keep in the fridge.